ImprobabilityCast/WPF-Filer/README.md

-# WpfFiler
+# WPF Filer

-This is supposed to be a file manager.
+Simple file manager witten to gain experience with Windows Presentation Foundation.

 It's turning out better than expected at this point.